daghf/libvmod-saintmode/README.rst

 Saintmode in Varnish 4.0 is implemented as a director VMOD.
 We instantiate a saintmode object and give it a backend as an argument, then use that in place of using the backend directly.

+NB: This VMOD currently only works with Varnish master branch commit 9ec96da or later, with the patch provided in file 0001-Add-a-struct-busyobj-param-to-dir-healthy.patch applied.

 Example::